Are you planning for House Construction in Bangalore?

-As an experienced Architectural firm based on our experience all the years, we feel that one has to go through the Basic homework required to start the construction of your dream house.
+As an experienced Architectural firm, we must go through the Basic homework required to start constructing your dream house based on our experience all the years.

 One has to go through the below points, making one understand the procedure it Starts and Ends.

 How does one go about selecting and finalizing the right Site?

 ACCESSIBILITY / LOCATIONS:

 This would be the first basic qualifying criteria to shortlist a location.
 The proximity to your area of operation, like work, client accessibility, vendor convenience in case of business premises; schools, etc. with support facilities like hospitals, shopping bazaar areas in case of residences; and many other criteria consisting of personal preferences help you to zero down on the most convenient location.

 ROAD WIDTH/SITE ORIENTATION:

-One should also consider the width or the road as wider roads with good location access is leads to a better property appreciation in the future.
+One should also consider the road’s width as wider roads with good location access leads to better property appreciation in the future.

 Generally, 30×40 sites have a road with 25 ft with 2’6” stormwater drains on either side.
 For bigger site dimensions like 40×60 50×80 40×50 etc. usually, have 30 to 40 ft roads.

 Site orientation plays a key role as one can choose from site facing options like East facing, North facing, south-facing and West facing properties.

 Generally, East facing and North facing sites are more preferred, and hence such sites are almost 10% expensive compared to west and south-facing plots.

 INTERMEDIATE OR CORNER SITE:

-While you are on a lookout for Buying a Site in Bangalore, You will come across options such as intermediate sites that will have a road on onside.
+While you are on the lookout for Buying a Site in Bangalore, You will come across options such as intermediate sites with a road on the onside.

 If you are planning to opt for a Corner site which will be more than 15 to 25% expensive when compared to intermediate sites.

-The main advantage is the site will have 2 or more sided roads, which will help in having better natural light, ventilation, and good building front elevation.
+The main advantage is that the site will have 2 or more-sided roads, better natural light, ventilation, and good building front elevation.

 This can impact the construction cost in a major way.
 The softer the soil, the deeper and stronger the foundation will have to be.